tjeastmond/hey-coffee/README.md

 This script will generate the base structure of your new blog:

-- Posts directory: Save your Markdown posts here.
+- Posts directory: Save your markdown posts here.
 A sample is created by the init command
 - Pages directory: Save your pages here
 - hey-config.json: Open this file and configure it.
 More on this to follow
 - hey-cache.json: Hey.coffee uses this file to store your processed posts